byronwall/byronwall.github.io/about/index.md

 This list includes those technologies that I did more than nothing but less than a lot.
 With a reference book and 30 Stack Overflow tabs, I could type, erase, curse, retype and ultimately put together decent code.

 - [Java](/project/java-and-spring-rts-ai/)

   - Built a Spring RTS AI for Balanced Annihilation using Java.
   - Way back I learned Java by making a program that calculated molecular weights of compounds.
-- Python
-  - Used Python at Purdue for physics classes and side projects.
-Looking for a good project to tackle here.

 - C
   - Everyone uses C at some point, right?
 I used it at Purdue for a couple of classes.
 - Fortran